-- 7.2.1 Meetings are held every six months (or more frequently if required) with all of the county's ten District/Borough Councils.
-These meetings are an opportunity for the county council to have face-to-face discussions regarding the content of the emerging District and Borough Local Plans and of the emerging Minerals and Waste Local Plan documents, along with an opportunity to discuss any other issues that are of mutual benefit. - 7.2.2 Over the period that this AMR covers (1 April 2019 to 31 March 2020) the county council, as Minerals and Waste Planning Authority, met with each of the county's ten District and Borough Councils between May and June 2019 and again between October and December 2019.
+- 7.2.1 Meetings are held every six months (or more frequently if required) with all the county's ten District/Borough Councils.
+These meetings are an opportunity for the county council to have discussions regarding the content of the emerging District and Borough Local Plans and of the emerging Minerals and Waste Local Plan documents, along with an opportunity to discuss any other issues that are of relevance. - 7.2.2 Over the period that this AMR covers (1 April 2020 to 31 March 2021) the county council, as Minerals and Waste Planning Authority, met with each of the county's ten District and Borough Councils between May and June 2020 and again between October and December 2020.